As Rising Heat Bakes U.S. Cities, The Poor Often Feel It Most

 "Our kids, they deserve it," says Franklin, who has two children.
 "I just feel like it's a long time coming to just have something to say that we built this here for us.
 This is ours."

-Franklin says the park would become a refuge for people who can't escape the heat – and it will indeed be a place to cool off in this neighborhood.
-But worldwide, heat waves are getting hotter and more frequent, and the last five years have been the hottest ever recorded.
+Franklin says the park would become a refuge for people who can't escape the heat — and it will indeed be a place to cool off in this neighborhood.
+But worldwide, heat waves are getting hotter and more frequent, and the past five years have been the hottest ever recorded.

 Methodology